gridlocdev/UsernameGenerator/README.md

 > **Note for using filters**: Filtering by syllable counts may occasionally be off by one, as English is a language that often doesn't play by a consistent set of phonetic rules.
 This makes it tricky to detect the number of syllables using an algorithm.

-### Using your own Data

-If you'd like to use your own word list, the core library also includes a class titled `SyllableWriter` which contains a pair of methods that can be used to generate syllable counts from an existing word list.

 ### Applications

 #### Console